prmr/DesignBook/exercises/e-chapter8.md

 ## Exercise 5

-Model the solution produced in exercise 4 with a class diagram, object diagram, and sequence diagram that illustrates a call initiated by calling `draw` on a `Deck` object.
+Model the solution produced in exercise 4 with a class diagram, object diagram, and sequence diagram that illustrates a call initiated by calling `draw` on an `ObservableDeck` object.

 ## Exercise 6